jeffsp/matleap/README.md

 # Matleap: MATLAB Interface to the Leap Motion Controller

-This MATLAB mex program will allow you to get data from a Leap Motion Controller device.
+This MATLAB mex-file will allow you to get data from a Leap Motion Controller device.

-In order to build this mex program, you need to have a C++ compiler installed, and you need to setup Matlab for building mex-files.
+In order to build the mex-file, you need to have a C++ compiler installed, and you need to setup Matlab for building mex-files.

 For more information on setting up Matlab for building mex-files, see